 We encourage our students to be engaged in opportunities for professional, research, and community service activities that complement and extend beyond academic study.
-Examples of these types of engagement:
+Examples of these types of engagement are described below.

 Every student is encouraged to become a member of SOTA, the Student Occupational Therapy Association.
 SOTA is a pre-professional organization focused on community service, professional awareness, and social networking opportunities for current students in the occupational therapy program.
 For more information: SOTA website.